uswds/uswds-site/pages/ui-components/lifecycle.md

   key: docs-component-lifecycle
 ---

-A design system is never “done.”
+The USWDS component lifecycle outlines how new components enter the design system, and how we communicate our level of confidence that a component is suitable for use.
-As our community’s needs evolve, USWDS adds new components, refines existing ones, and retires those that have become obsolete.
+USWDS adds new components, refines existing ones, and retires those that have become obsolete to adapt to the most current research, new technology, and evolving user needs.

-There’s a role for you at each stage of [the component lifecycle]({{ site.baseurl }}/components/lifecycle), and we hope you’ll get involved.
+There are opportunities for community contribution at each stage of the component lifecycle.
+We hope you’ll get involved.

 {% assign lifecycle_phases = site.data.lifecycle-phases.phases %}
 {% assign phase_number = 0 %}